 Older adults may feel resistant to entering treatment for addiction.
 They may have ideas or attitudes about treatment that are no longer relevant in today’s world.
 It’s important to be aware of these attitudes and be prepared to answer them for the sake of accuracy and supporting their recovery.

-- Perceived Stigma of Addiction: Some families and caregivers don’t feel comfortable talking about substance misuse because of their negative views of SUDs.
+- Perceived Stigma of Addiction: Some caregivers don’t feel comfortable talking about substance misuse because of their negative views of SUDs.
 They may also think that asking about the issue would intrude on the senior’s life or independence.

 - Denial: Family and friends can ignore or accept older adults’ substance use as unchangeable if it’s been going on for a while.
+Family members play a crucial role in recognizing signs of addiction and supporting their older loved ones in seeking help and appropriate care.

 - Accepting Attitudes: Some older adults live in settings where peers, family, and caregivers are accepting of heavy alcohol and drug use in older adults, perhaps because they perceive it as their “one last pleasure.”